wikimatze/vimfiles/README.md

   - `:call VimuxRunCommand("ls")` ... open a split pane without losing focus of Vim
   - `:VimuxRunLastCommand` ... runs the last command
   - `:VimuxClosePanes` ... close all other tmux panes in the current window
-- [vundle](https://github.com/gmarik/vundle): Plugin manager for Vim
-    - `:BundleInstall` ... opens a extra window and show the files that will be installed
-    - `:BundleInstall!` ... installs or updates installed bundles
+- [yankring](https://github.com/vim-scripts/YankRing.vim): Better register management and saves up to 100 buffered lines
+  - `:YRShow` ... shows the actual buffer (you can use visual buttons to select more)
+  - `:YRClear` ... deletes the buffer
-    - `:BundleSearch <foo>` ... opens a window to display the matches in an extra window
+  - `:YRSearch` ... type in a word or regular expression to search the yankring after it
-    - `:BundleClean` ... confirms removal of unused script-dirs from `.vim/bundle/`.
+  - `j`, `k` for navigation and <Enter> chose your entry

-# Usage
+## Usage

 I highly not recommend you to copy my *.vimrc* because they may not fit to your working style (see **Luca Pettes** [wonderful article](http://lucapette.com/vim/rails/vim-for-rails-developers-lazy-modern-configuration)).
 But if you would like to use this repository to get started with Vim, please perform the following tasks:

-- `git clone git@github.com:matthias-guenther/vim-settings.git`
+- `git clone --recursive git@github.com:matthias-guenther/vim-settings.git ~/.vim`
-- `mkdir ~/.vim/bundle ~/.vim/backup`
+- `mkdir ~/.vim/backup`
-- `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`
-- Start Vim and omitt the error message
+- Start Vim and be happy
-- type `:BundleInstall`

-# Contact
+## Contact

 Feature request, bugs, questions, etc. can be send to <matthias.guenther@wikimatze.de>.

-# License
+## License

 This software is licensed under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).

-©Matthias Günther <matthias.guenther@wikimatze.de>
+© Matthias Günther <matthias.guenther@wikimatze.de>